Edges Are An Art

 - Mascara brush wand (or an edge sleeker).
 Create a defined neater look with the hair.

-- Tail part of a rattail comb used for the most delicate baby hairs to create that unique design.
+- The tail part of a rattail comb used for the most delicate baby hairs to create that unique design.

 Show Off Your Style with Your Baby Hairs